fjiangAI/fjiangAI.github.io/_pages/about.md

 # [✨ **Latest News**]

+[12/10/24] 🎉🎉🎉 We have one paper accepted by the Technical Track at AAAI.

 [09/20/24] 🎉🎉🎉 We have two papers accepted as the main conference or Findings of EMNLP.

 [09/20/24] We released our FLR, A reward model taking follow-up likelihood as the reward signals and its [technique report](https://arxiv.org/pdf/2409.13948).